Countries that boycotted the 1980 Games are shaded blue

 Lord Killanin, then president of the IOC, arranged to meet and discuss the boycott with Jimmy Carter and Soviet General Secretary Leonid Brezhnev, before the new 24 May deadline.
 Killanin insisted that the Games should continue as scheduled, while President Carter reaffirmed the US position. viz. to boycott the Games unless the USSR withdrew from Afghanistan.

 Bilderberg meeting in Aachen included discussion of the implications of the boycott.
 The world would perceive a boycott, it was argued, as little more than a sentimental protest, not a strategic act.
 An African representative at the Bilderberg meeting voiced a different view: whether there was additional support outside the US or not, he believed, a boycott would be an effective symbolic protest and be dramatically visible to those within the Soviet Union.
-Some Russian dissidents expressed an opinion that boycott would be a strong message to the Soviets who breached the Olympic rules to achieve their political goals.
+Some Russian dissidents expressed an opinion that boycott would be a strong message to the Soviets who breached the Olympic rules (using state-sponsored doping and professional athletes despite the fact that the rules of the time only allowed amateurs) to achieve their political goals.
 The Carter administration brought considerable pressure to bear on other NATO Member-States to support the boycott.
 Their support was not universal.

 West German Chancellor Helmut Schmidt said that the American attitude that the allies "should simply do as they are told" was unacceptable, although West Germany did join the boycott.

-Muhammad Ali was dispatched by the US administration to Tanzania, Nigeria, and Senegal to convince their leaders to join the boycott.
+Muhammad Ali traveled to Tanzania, Nigeria, and Senegal to convince their leaders to join the boycott.
 He also successfully convinced the Kenyan government to do that.

 West Germany where Chancellor Schmidt was able to convince the National Olympic Committee (NOC) to support the boycott.
 China, the Philippines, Chile, Argentina and Canada also boycotted the Games entirely.
 Some of these countries competed at the alternative "Liberty Bell Classic" or Olympic Boycott Games held in Philadelphia that same year.